jwluiten/CsvParser/README.md

 This is my first adventure with FParsec.
 Coming from a Scala background I am used to parser combinators but this is my first attempt using FParsec.
 I welcome each and every comment on the code submitted.

 ## New to parser combinators?
 Please start by reading the documentation on [FParsec](http://www.quanttec.com/fparsec/).
-For sample use cases please check the Csv.test project in this repository.
+For sample use cases please check the [tests](https://github.com/jwluiten/CsvParser/blob/master/Csv.test/Tests.fs) in this repository.